satoshisound/superbolt/README.md

    - **Please note:** Additional node classes (larger or smaller) may be beneficial to network performance.
 However, to maintain sufficient decentralization, it may be beneficial to have a maximum node capitalization limit.
 3. **Channel balancing:** To ensure that channels do not become stuck from inbound/outbound liquidity snags, the protocol would include some scripting to automate channel rebalancing.

-   - [Circular payments](https://github.com/lightningnetwork/lnd/pull/3736) should be feasable given the connectivity requirements outlined above.
+   - [Circular payments](https://github.com/lightningnetwork/lnd/pull/3736) should be feasible given the connectivity requirements outlined above.
 A naive algorithm to utilize circular rebalancing opportunities in Python:
      ```python
      for channel in channels:
          if channel.local_balance >= (channel.total_capacity * 0.75):